mvemjsun/RSpec_fun_presentation/README.md

 ## Fun with RSpec series
 > Exploring Behaviour-Driven Development with Ruby.
-Testing what should happen rathen than what will happen.
+Testing what should happen rather than what will happen.

 ```ruby